-Heart disease or cardiovascular disease (CVD) is a broad term for all diseases of the heart and blood vessels, with the most prevalent cardiovascular diseases include coronary heart disease (e.g. heart attack) and cerebrovascular disease (e.g. stroke), in addition to other minor impairments.
-Heart disease is the leading cause of premature death in the world, and immediate action is needed to ensure a heart healthy future for all.
+Heart disease or cardiovascular disease (CVD) is a broad term for all diseases of the heart and blood vessels, with the most prevalent cardiovascular diseases including coronary heart disease (e.g. heart attack) and cerebrovascular disease (e.g. stroke), in addition to other minor impairments.
+Heart disease is the leading cause of premature death in the world, and immediate action is needed to ensure a heart-healthy future for all.
 It is estimated that over 17.5 million people died from cardiovascular disease in 2015, representing 31% of global deaths – a number that is expected to grow to more than 23.6 million by 2030.

 Although a large portion of the impact on heart health comes from the foods that we eat, exercise also plays a vital role in aiding and supporting our hearts.

 The idea that moderate endurance training improves chronic cardiac insufficiency (CHI) as secondary prevention has been sufficiently validated.
 But in reality, experience has shown that only a few well-instructed, highly motivated and mostly younger patients are prepared to commit to constant supplementary therapy.
 The experiences with full body electromyostimulation (EMS) used in cardiac patients show a great and unexpected potential regarding the regeneration of neurohumoral, inflammatory and skeletal muscle-related symptoms within the framework of the systemic disease CHI.